Uberspace/lab/source/guide_jingo.rst

 Updates
 =======

-.. note:: Check the Github_ repository regularly to stay informed about the newest version.
+.. note:: Check the update feed_ regularly to stay informed about the newest version.

 If there is a new version available, you can get the code using Git: